Azure/azure-sdk-for-go/sdk/monitor/azquery/autorest.md

   - from: swagger-document
     where: $.definitions.queryBody.properties.workspaces
     transform: $["x-ms-client-name"] = "AdditionalWorkspaces"

+  # rename Render to Visualization
+  - from: swagger-document
+    where: $.definitions.queryResults.properties.render
+    transform: $["x-ms-client-name"] = "Visualization"
+  - from: swagger-document
+    where: $.definitions.batchQueryResults.properties.render
+    transform: $["x-ms-client-name"] = "Visualization"

   # add default values for batch request path and method attributes
   - from: swagger-document